 The 5 Best 12v Air Compressor Units

-- A built-in light can be useful, especially in an emergency.
+- Built-in light: This can be useful, especially in an emergency.

-- Digital pressure gauges are more accurate and easier to read than older mechanical gauges.
+- Digital pressure gauges: These are more accurate and easier to read than older mechanical gauges.

-- Some cordless compressors that charge from either 12-volt or 120-volt sources can jump start a car.
+- Cordless: These compressors run on a charge and are usually either 12-volt or 120-volt.
+They can also jump start a car.

 The lightweight and compact Slime 40022 is probably the best small inflator for standard car tires.